 It’s a legitimate fear to have, especially if you are a beginner.
 I use several strategies to deal with this:

-One strategy is to swim in one of the side lanes of the pool.
+One approach is to swim in one of the side lanes of the pool.
 Most of the time the pool ladders are close to the end of the pool.
-When you swim in one of the side lanes you should be able to spot the ladder in the corner of your eye and know that you are almost at the end of the pool.
+When you swim in one of the side lanes, you should be able to spot the ladder in the corner of your eye and know that you are almost at the end of the pool.

 Another strategy is to know that the backstroke flags are located 15 foot (5 meters) from the end of the pool.
 So once you pass under them you know you can slow down because you only have a few more arm strokes to take until arriving at the wall.
 At that moment you can also roll your body to be positioned face down and swim the rest of the length watching forward.